E. Guigal - Côte-Rôtie La Landonne 2021

 Wine rated (2024 guide) 94-96/100

-Côte Rôtie La Landonne 2021 will probably be the wine of the vintage, and it has more density, depth and length than any other wine.
-The classic La Landonne has smoky, meaty notes, as well as plenty of ripe black fruit, leather and violet.
-The palate is medium to full-bodied, with remarkable purity, ripe, polished tannins and a magnificent finish.
-This is a relatively accessible La Landonne that should reach its peak in 7-8 years and have an overall longevity of over two decades.
+The 2021 Côte Rôtie La Landonne will likely be the wine of the vintage, and it has more density, depth, and length than any other wine.
+The classic La Landonne has smoky and meaty notes, as well as plenty of ripe black fruit, leather, and violet.
+The palate is medium-bodied to full-bodied, remarkably pure, with ripe, polished tannins and a magnificent finish.
+This is a relatively accessible La Landonne that should reach its peak in 7 to 8 years and have an overall longevity of more than two decades.